PathMLP: Smooth Path Towards High-order Homophily: Methodology

-Previous studies~\cite{SGC,deepinsight} pointed out that, as a special case of Laplacian smoothing, the GCN-like graph convolution operation improve the smoothness between the target node and its surrounding neighbors by mixing their features.
-This indicates that simply multiplying the raw features and the adjacent matrix can also provide the smoothness we need to some extent.
-Thus we introduce graph feature augmentation~\cite{zhou2022data} based on the GCN-like graph convolution to further improve the smoothness of the path features.
-Specifically, we first apply the GCN-like convolution to the raw features of nodes, then concatenate the smoothed features with the raw features to achieve feature augmentation.
+Previous studies~\cite{SGC,deepinsight} have highlighted that the GCN-like graph convolution, as a specific case of Laplacian smoothing, can improve the smoothness between the target node and its surrounding nodes by mixing their features.
+This suggests that simply multiplying the raw features with the adjacency matrix can also provide the desired smoothness to some extent.
+Therefore, we introduce graph feature augmentation~\cite{zhou2022data} based on GCN-like graph convolution to further improve the smoothness of path features.
+Specifically, the augmentation involves initially applying GCN-like convolution to the raw features, followed by concatenating the smoothed features with the original ones, and ultimately updating the raw features: